ledsoft/kbss-website/_posts/2024-09-20-open-mic-generating-documentation.markdown

 ---
-title: "Upcoming Open Mic - Generating and Publishing Ontology Documentation"
+title: "Generating and Publishing Ontology Documentation"
 categories: [Open Mic Session, Open Mic]
 ---
 The Open mic session took place on Friday 20th June 2024.
 The speaker [Michal Med](https://kbss.felk.cvut.cz/web/team#michal-med) introduced his research in the automatic generation and publication of documentation of ontologies.
 This session follows up the speech from December 2023[1].
 The whole speech, including the discussion, was as usual recorded.
 The video is available here: